top of page

 And I need you to love me anyway.

 I need you to trust me.
 Trust in my goodness.
+Trust that goodness doesn't always look like what you've been taught to accept.

 They can’t stare at the worst of humanity and hold eye contact.

 They turn away, they blush, they judge, they pray it away, they are fearful of it.
+"Dear God, please help Bethany to see the light, help her to come back to thee" while they cover the eyes of the young, hoping to protect them from my devious ways.

-By choosing to hold so fast to their standards that they refuse to acknowledge other ways of living, they have created a bubble of fear around them.
+But, by choosing to hold so fast to their standards that they refuse to acknowledge other ways of living, they have created this bubble of righteous fear around them.
+One wrong step and everything will pop.

+I will find what feels right to me.
 I don’t have to beg for my own wholeness.

 It takes guts to do something so defiantly opposite of the morals instilled in you and still look up to God saying "Am I good?" and it takes strength to believe Him when He says "Yes, Bethany.
 You are still good."